-Public transportation, while maybe not as enjoyable as commuting in your own personal vehicle, does ease congestion, reduce emissions, and give you plenty of quality time to people watch, as well as get to know your "neighbors."
+Public transportation eases congestion, reduces emissions, and gives you plenty of quality time to people watch, as well as get to know your "neighbors."
 In addition, public transportation allows you to relax, read or nap during that commute instead of fighting and stressing and feeling the road rage.

 So, what do we mean by public transportation?
 Well, for this article we are focusing on buses, trains, planes and ferries/boats, whether used for the daily commute or just to get around.
 For those of you interested in leaving that car at home, these tips discuss the merits of public transportation as well as offer suggestions for how to expand and improve public transportation in your community.

 If you're not sure you can do the public transportation thing, start small with one a goal of taking public transportation at least one day a week until you figure out the system.
 Before you know it, you'll be making friends and riding along with everyone else.

 - Come Fly With Me